yashvardhansingh442-dev/ALGEBRA-/README.md

 An open-source, community-built curriculum for learning algebra from the ground up — free, plain-language, and built by learners for learners.

-> **Status:** 🚧 Early stage — foundations module in progress.
+> **Status:** 🚧 Early stage — Foundations and Linear Equations modules in progress.
 Contributions welcome!

 ## Why this exists